estuaryoss/estuary-discovery/README.md

 ## Estuary Discovery
 Estuary Discovery service.
 Aggregator of the Estuary-Stack.
 -   Reads the apps/services registered in Eureka
--   Reads the tests from Estuary-Agent(s) registered in Eureka
+-   Reads the commands from Estuary-Agent(s) registered in Eureka
 -   Controls test sessions by unicasting/broadcasting L7 HTTP messages to the Agents

 ## Coverage & code quality